quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 :p How is the Bellman Error calculated in these MDP examples?
 ??x
 The Bellman Error (BE) is calculated based on the difference between the actual value function and the optimal value function.
-For MDP1, BE is zero because the exact solution \(v = 0\) matches the minimal-BE value function.
-For MDP2, BE is non-zero due to shared states leading to an overall error of \(p^2/3\). x??
+For MDP1, BE is zero because the exact solution $v = 0 $ matches the minimal-BE value function.
+For MDP2, BE is non-zero due to shared states leading to an overall error of$p^2/3$. x??

 ---